 Past the entrance to this large area, free of charge, you can visit a second necropolis excavated in the tuff, called Necropolis of the Pond.
 The last part is the Via Degli Inferi, a path dug into the rock in the open air, with tombs on the right and left, which leads to the ancient walls of the acropolis known as “Caere”.

-17 - OSTIA ANTICA: A underacknowledged historical landmarks in Italy
+21. OSTIA ANTICA: A underacknowledged historical Italian Landmark

 Are you looking for one of the best, yet underacknowledged, historical landmarks in Italy?
 If so, then head to Ostia Antica, 19km west of Rome.

-Visit Ostia Antica for the opportunity to walk amongst spectacular archaeology that opens a window into what everyday life was like at the height of the Roman Empire.
+Visit Ostia Antica for the opportunity to walk amongst spectacular archaeology with a local archaeologist, which opens a window into what everyday life was like at the height of the Roman Empire.

 There are houses, apartments, temples, bars, public baths, workshops, stores, and – of course – latrines.
 Ostia Antica is not a huge site but you should allow two hours to see the highlights.

-As with many archaeological sites, there is little shade and it can get hot.
+⭐ PRO-TIP: As with many archaeological sites, there is little shade and it can get hot.
 Make an early start to avoid the hotter time of day, wear a hat & sunglasses, apply sunscreen, and don’t forget to bring a bottle of water with you.
 It is recommended to hire a 3-hour tour with a local archeologist.

-18 - TRULLI VILLAGE OF ALBEROBELLO: An iconic landmark in Southern Italy
+22. TRULLI VILLAGE OF ALBEROBELLO: One of the most iconic landmarks in Italy